tamasmocsanyi/aws-etl-project/README.md

 # Project Overview
-This project is an ETL (Extract, Transform, Load) pipeline implemented on AWS using Lambda, EventBridge, S3, and Glue.
+This project is an ETL (Extract, Transform, Load) pipeline implemented on AWS using Lambda, EventBridge, S3, and Redshift.
 The pipeline is designed to fetch, transform and store the actual standings of the Premier League from [Football API](https://www.api-football.com/).
 The process is automated and is working on a scheduled basis.

 <br>

 # Architecture
 In the project, we are implementing a three-stage data lake system.
 The purpose is to store raw, transformed and final data separately.
-This method ensures an organized and efficient management of data across all storage tiers.
+This method ensures organized and efficient data management across all storage tiers.
 ![Alt text](aws/architecture.png)

 <br>